elauzel/PoemGenerator/README.md

 - To the left of the colon is the name of the rule

--To the right of the colon is the rule definition which can consist of words, keywords and references to other rules.
+- To the right of the colon is the rule definition which can consist of words, keywords and references to other rules.

 - A reference to another rule is marked with angle brackets, for example &lt;NOUN&gt;.